Family Matters (“My New” Brother Jim)

 I was fortunate because I knew that the baby had been adopted in Midland, I knew the approximate date, and I knew the original parents of record.
 I could even speak for my mother with her Power of Attorney.

-My first stop was the archive of the Midland Daily News where I tried to find a public posting of a birth announcement.
+At Sandra’s suggestion, my first stop was the archive of the Midland Daily News where I tried to find a public posting of a birth announcement.
 I failed, but I did find a mention of Baby Layman (my parents’ last name) in a Midland County births file, but no date.
 All I knew was the baby was born in 1946.
 (The listing was unlike any of the others .. an over-written, erased entry.)

-About a week later, my Aunt Norma invited her older sister, my Aunt Hazel, to come to her house and asked me join them.
-Aunt Hazel was then 95 years old but she had known about the adoption.
 We talked at length.
-Aunt Hazel said she had known at one time who had adopted the baby, but over the years, she’d forgotten the name of the family.
+Aunt Hazel said at one time she had known who had adopted the baby, but over the years, she’d forgotten the name of the family.
 She said that memory was totally gone.
 At 95, I could certainly understand that.

 But suddenly she said, “Bliss.
 The mother’s maiden name was Bliss.
 The family name was Hedelund.”